gjanco/mezmo-dd-marketplace/rapdev_snmp_trap_logs/README.md

   To replace `public`, simply replace that value.
 To add additional strings to listen for, append to the list: `['public', 'my_community']`.
 - Due to the amount of MIB files provided, Logstash may take several minutes to start.
 If you wish to reduce this startup time, you may want to remove the MIB files that you do not need.
 These can be found in `/opt/logstash/yamlmibs/yamls`.
-For a list of all MIBs that are included with this package, [see here][4].
+For a list of all MIBs that are included with this package, see the [mib_yamls.txt file][4].
     - Exercise caution when removing MIB files, as there is a hierarchy within MIBs, and full translations may not occur if some of the base
       MIBs are removed.
 These include items like `IF-*`, `INET-*`, `IP-*`, and `SNMP-*`.
-The full list of dependencies can be found by using MIB browsers such as the [Observium MIB Database](https://mibs.observium.org).
+The full list of dependencies can be found by using MIB browsers such as the [Observium MIB Database][6].

 ### Filtering and Enriching Data in Datadog

 - To create an easy filtering experience in Datadog that will include only SNMP trap messages in Datadog, the field `type` is set to `snmptrap`.
-To filter in Datadog, use the query `@type:snmptrap`
+To filter in Datadog, use the query `@type:snmptrap`.
-- The use of Enrichment Tables is encouraged - the `host` field will be presented as an IP.
-If you desire your SNMP traps to contain a hostname, enrichment tables can be provided to translate IPs in the `host` field to hostnames.
-For more information, see [Enrichment Tables.][1].
+- The use of Enrichment Tables is encouraged—the `host` field will be presented as an IP.
+If you desire your SNMP traps to contain a hostname, enrichment tables can be provided to translate IPs in the `host` field to host names.
+For more information, see the [Enrichment Tables documentation][1].
-- After setting up enrichment tables, create a facet for the field created via enrichment.
-We recommend `snmphost.host` as the enrichment field, as it is the field used in the provided dashboard to filter logs.
+- After setting up enrichment tables, create a facet for the field created through enrichment.
+You can use `snmphost.host` as the enrichment field, as it is the field used in the provided dashboard to filter logs.
-- For ease of visualization, it is also encouraged to use the [Message Remapper][2] functionality within Datadog.
+- For ease of visualization, you can use the [Message Remapper functionality][2].
 For example, if you know the `ccvpEventText` field contains data you want as a log message, add that to the message remapper.
 Logs not containing that field will not be affected, and multiple remapped fields can be added over time.